Claiming state benefits

 Citizens Advice recommends that the application for New Style Employment & Support Allowance should be submitted around 3 months before the end of Statutory Sick Pay to help try and avoid any delays.
 The application to claim New Style Employment & Support Allowance and Universal Credit can be completed online or over the phone.

 But this is a loan – not a benefit.
-The loan will accrue interest at a rate set by the Department for Work and Pensions and must be repaid when the claimant sells or transfers ownership of the property (provided there is enough equity in the property).
+The loan will accrue interest at a rate set by the DWP and must be repaid when the claimant sells or transfers ownership of the property (provided there is enough equity in the property).

 Homeowners (or people treated as liable for owner-occupier payments) who are entitled to one of the following benefits could qualify for Support for Mortgage Interest: